InteractiveComputerGraphics/PositionBasedDynamics/README.md

 - Windows 10 64-bit, CMake 3.5.2, Visual Studio 2015
 - Ubuntu 16.10 64-bit, CMake 3.5.2, GCC 6.2.0.

 Note: Please use a 64-bit target on a 64-bit operating system.
+32-bit builds on a 64-bit OS are not supported.

 ## Documentation